-As of January 28, 2012, we also leased 62 store locations in the United States, including six store locations opened or to be opened in fiscal 2013.
-See "Business - Our Stores - Store Locations" for more information regarding the locations of our open stores as of January 28, 2012.
+As of February 2, 2013, we also leased 90 store locations in the United States, including 14 store locations opened or to be opened in fiscal 2014.
+See below for more information regarding the locations of our open stores as of February 2, 2013.

-We consider these properties to be in good condition generally and believe that our facilities, including the above-mentioned property under negotiation, are adequate for our operations and provide sufficient capacity to meet our anticipated requirements.
+We consider these properties to be in good condition generally and believe that our facilities are adequate for our operations and provide sufficient capacity to meet our anticipated requirements.
+The properties in the above table are used by both the Direct segment and Indirect segment, excluding the two showrooms which are used exclusively by the Indirect segment.